 Do your research

-So, make sure, when choosing an SMS service provider for your business, you take into account how quickly your messages need to be delivered and what is the throughput capability of the service provider.
+When choosing an SMS service provider for your business, consider how quickly your messages need to be delivered and the throughput of your service provider.
 By doing your research, you’ll ensure that your business can connect with people without problems and take full advantage of bulk SMS campaigns.